kindone/cppproptest/doc/StatefulTesting.md

 The key idea of stateful testing with `cppproptest` is to generate *state changes*.

 1. Define action generators: Define `action`s that each represents unit of state change - e.g. For a numeric object, calling `.multiply(int multiplier)` method with a numeric multiplier as an argument, calling `.divide(int divisor)` method, etc.
-2. Define an action list generator: we then need a generator for the `action` types that can build a list of actions and pass required arguments to the selected actions
+2. Build an action list generator: we then need a generator for the `action` types that can build a list of actions and pass required arguments to the selected actions
 3. Run the stateful test

 Say, you are to write stateful test for your `MyVector`, which is a linear container for integers.